 (a) An employee, who receives a work related injury while on duty or special assignment, must notify the supervisor or the director immediately.
-The Employee will receive instructions for seeking medical care from supervision or risk management.
+The Employee will receive instructions for seeking medical are from supervision or risk management.
 The employee must complete the injury reporting packet within the specified time.
 (Review the Davidson County Personnel Resolution.)

 Section 10.
-Substitute (Swap) Time
+Substitute (Swap) Time (This Policy is suspended until further notice)